 First using her artwork to raise funds for the Snow Leopard Trust, Lisa subsequently became an Artist Partner of the trust and then the subject of articles in a range of internationally distributed publications.
 She has licensed images of some of her work to a cross-stitch company in Australia and also has developed a line of her own merchandise featuring her images.

-Based in the Forest of Dean, Lisa currently works with the charities of her choice to promote awareness with her artwork; in addition, she operates a now well-established business in pet and wildlife portraiture, Animal Art by LAW.
+Based in the Forest of Dean, Lisa currently works with the charities of her choice to promote awareness with her artwork; in addition, she operates a now well-established business in pet and wildlife portraiture and also teaches students via workshops & online training all around the globe.

 Lisa’s first solo exhibition took place in May 2014, following her initiatives on behalf of the world’s leading bear rescue organizations, including Animals Asia, Wildlife SOS, and Libearty Bear Sanctuary.
 Her visit to the latter in Romania in 2013 sparked her idea to use her art to tell the stories of endangered animals, which have no voice.
 That idea lies at the heart of all of Lisa’s wildlife artwork and, she says, is on a par with creating the art itself.